eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 - 0.8: Moderate
 - 0.7: Heavy

 The way some parameters compound is multiplicative, so while 0.7 may not seem as heavy as, say, 0.5 or 0.3, it is actually *quite* substantial (especially with only 6 candidates).
-I chose not to tune the parameter too much, and use the simplest settings possible to avoid overfitting the model to my own assumptions.
+I chose not to tune the parameter too much, and use the simplest settings possible to avoid overfitting the model.
 I look forward to seeing how others might improve upon this model with even more realistic assumptions, and perhaps even real-world data.

 ## Findings

-Before we get into the code, I'd like to summarize some of the things I found.
+The code is included in [the Appendix](#the-jupyter-notebook), but we will summarize the results here.

 ### The Approval-STAR Gap

-Under perfect conditions, STAR is objectively more accurate than Approval.
+Under perfect conditions, STAR is objectively more accurate than single-round Approval.
 However, the VSE gap narrows under all friction scenarios.
 The systems calculate very close VSE.
 The gap is too small to strongly conclude that one system is actually stronger than the other (which I interpret as that greater complexity being entirely unjustified), but it appears certainly suggestive that STAR's advantage over Approval is not robust to friction.

-Approval Top-2, on the other hand, clearly wins out in simulations over STAR and Schulze except for the "coma model" (which is competitive with STAR).
+Approval Top-2, on the other hand, clearly wins out in simulations over STAR and Schulze except for the "coma model" (which is competitive but weaker than STAR).
 It's not even close.
 Even under mild friction, Approval Top-2 is significantly more accurate than STAR so long as voters are "awake" to the runoff, and this grows as friction worsens.
 This is with and without removed noise in the runoff step.
+Groggy voters are enough to outperform the automatic runoff.

 As long as voters are at least "awake" by the runoff step--becoming aware of both candidates, even if they are misinformed about their true utilities--Approval Top-2 still manages to outperform STAR by a mile.
 This gap widens further under the clear-eyed assumption, where voters are perfectly informed, but I was surprised by how much of a difference just being aware of the candidates in the runoff step made.

-Perhaps the most sobering statistic is how solid Plurality Top-2 was in VSE compared to STAR under the sweeps and scenarios.
+Perhaps the most sobering statistic is how solid groggy Plurality Top-2 was in VSE compared to STAR under the sweeps and scenarios.
 Despite Plurality Top-2 having completely mediocre VSE in the ideal case, it stays robust compared to all other single-round systems.
-I would never advocate for Plurality Top-2, but this model seems to highlight that the potential corrective mechanism of a delayed runoff can somewhat salvage even the worst primary elections, when ignorance decimates the accuracy of that primary election<d-footnote>As the friction increases, the more common bullet voting becomes.
-This leads to both Approval Top-2 and Plurality Top-2 functioning more and more similarly as friction increases.
-One further reason that VSE alone is insufficient to declare a system dominant.
-Approval Top-2 does indeed dominate the plurality variant.
-But the fact that the worst top-2 system does so much better than any single round system under friction has given me exceptional appreciation for the value of a winnowing primary process.</d-footnote>.
+I would never advocate for Plurality Top-2, but this model seems to highlight that the potential corrective mechanism of a delayed runoff can somewhat salvage even the worst primary elections, when ignorance decimates the accuracy of that primary election.

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="vse-joint" %}